East–West Highway (New England): Location

 There are two existing mainline freeway links on both sides of the border between New England and Canada: the north–south linkup at the Derby Line–Rock Island Border Crossing, between Interstate 91 in Vermont and Quebec Autoroute 55 (opened in 1978), and the crossing between Interstate 95 and New Brunswick Route 95 at the Houlton–Woodstock Border Crossing.
-An additional crossing is anticipated further west between Vermont and Québec, with an expected linkup between Interstate 89, which already ends at the international border at the Highgate Springs–St. Armand/Philipsburg Border Crossing, and Quebec Autoroute 35, via the Autoroute's planned extension from its current southern terminus at Saint-Sébastien to the international border.
-There are plans to complete the extension of Autoroute 35 from Saint-Sébastien to the border crossing at I-89's northern terminus by 2023, finally creating a freeway-to-freeway connection.
+An additional crossing was anticipated further west between Vermont and Québec, with an expected linkup between Interstate 89, which already ends at the international border at the Highgate Springs–St. Armand/Philipsburg Border Crossing, and Quebec Autoroute 35, via the Autoroute's planned extension from its current southern terminus at Saint-Sébastien to the international border.
+While there were plans to complete the extension of Autoroute 35 from Saint-Sébastien to the border crossing at I-89's northern terminus by 2025 to finally create a freeway-to-freeway connection, the new extension of Autoroute 35 ended just north of the border crossing due to the final phase of the project being postponed indefinitely.
+In spite of the lack of a direct freeway-to-freeway connection between Interstate 89 and Autoroute 35, however, the completed southern extension of Autoroute 35 has closed the gap of 4-lane roadway between the two highways, providing a complete 4-lane divided highway link between Quebec and Boston.

 Northern New England is served by three north–south freeways radiating generally northwards from Boston — from east to west, Interstate 95, Interstate 93, and U.S. Route 3, all coming from or through the Boston metro area; and westernmost of all, by Interstate 91, which follows the Connecticut River.
 However, the northernmost complete east–west freeway existing within the region, Interstate 90 in Massachusetts, does not enter northern New England.
 Continuous east–west freeway travel through (and within) northern New England is presently accomplished by three segments, only one of which is truly east–west: